ak2hr/Smart-Cities-Sensor/Capstone/Database/README.md

 ### sqlTables.py

+sqlTables.py uses Python's sqlite3 module to create tables in SQLite in the format of the ERD found in Database Design Pros/Cons PDF.

+Before running this code a blank database must be created in SQLite

+### stacking.py

-sqlTables.py reads the flooddata.csv and formats the data to fit the ERD found in the Database Design Pros/Cons PDF.
-It then inserts the data into a SQLite database.
+stacking.py reads the flooddata.csv and formats the data to fit the ERD found in the Database Design Pros/Cons PDF.
+It then inserts the data into the tables in the SQLite database created with sqlTables.py.